HIPAA Penetration Testing Requirements 2026: Complete Compliance Guide

 How Medcurity Helps Organizations Prepare for Penetration Testing

 Medcurity’s comprehensive HIPAA compliance solution helps healthcare organizations of all sizes prepare for and successfully manage penetration testing requirements.
-At just $499/year, Medcurity provides the foundation for meeting 2026 requirements.
+Starting at $499/year and scaling with organization size, Medcurity provides the foundation for your Security Risk Analysis and for the safeguards the Security Rule requires today.

 Medcurity’s Key Features for Penetration Testing Readiness